 THEN: Bob gave Estella a promise ring at the end of Season 4 in 2003.
 He did not propose but wanted to continue to date her.
 Unfortunately (but not surprisingly, of course) they broke up shortly after the show aired.

-The following year she dated country singer Steve Holy (Don’t feel bad; I’ve never heard of him either!) and appeared in his music video.
-Also in 2004, she told People magazine that she got $22,300 for her $45,000 ‘Bachelor’ diamond ring and used the money to buy a house for her mom.
+In 2004, she told People magazine that she got $22,300 for her $45,000 ‘Bachelor’ diamond ring and used the money to buy a house for her mom.
 (Nowadays, the girls are required to return the rings to the show’s producers if their relationship ends before the two-year mark.)